Questions - Titan Deck Foot Anchor

 Try to roll a piece of soil into a 1" diameter noodle like a piece of spaghetti.
 If you can do this without it breaking apart you can assume it has a high percentage of clay.

 What will happen if the ground freezes or moves unevenly?

-Although this is a very firmly ground anchored system and will take hundreds to thousand pounds or more to pull out of the ground it is still a surface mounted system and it will stay secure to the top surface of the ground during the winter months.
+Although this is a firmly grounded anchored system that takes hundreds to thousands of pounds, or more, to pull out of the ground, it is still a surface mounted system and therefore it is designed to stay secure to the top surface of the ground during the winter months.

-If the soil freezes and expands, the plate and footing will rise with the soil.
-The amount of movement is typically between 1/4" to 1/2" (very wet soil) mid winter and contract and settle during the thaw.
-This is imperceptible unless you are accuratly measuring it.
+This means that if the soil freezes and expands the plate and footing will rise with the soil.
+The amount of movement is typically between 1/4" to 1/2" (very wet soil) mid winter and when it contracts and settles during the thaw.
+This amount of movement is imperceptible unless you are accurately measuring it.

-This is how a floating footing structure is designed to work and the only worry is make certain you have always used enough footings to spread the weight out over as much surface area as needed to keep the imposed load below the maximum soil bearing capacity.
-It is preferrable to always over engineer so that load forces are below the maximum by a desireable safety factor.
+This is how a floating footing structure is designed to work and the only concern that must be noted is making certain you have used enough footings to spread the weight out over as much surface area as needed to keep the imposed load below the maximum soil bearing capacity.
+It is preferrable to always over engineer so that load forces are below the maximum by a desirable safety factor.

 When should I use concrete or engineered helical footings instead of the Deck Foot?